viivi-uhari/question-web-app/README.md

 # Web App for Creating and Answering Questions

-This application has been created as a part of a course at Aalto University's.
+This application has been created as a part of a course at Aalto University.

 With this application you can create questions, answer them and see some statistics about them.